stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-1.md

 points with *year\_built* prior to 1910 because the number of units built in years prior were close to 0 and therefore negligible.
 I plot the smoking vs non-smoking units by year first as stacked values, then as percent values.
-Using the plot allows us to see the total number of units built every year.
+Using the first plot allows us to see the total number of units built every year.
 On the other hand, the second plot allows us to see the percent trend of smoking vs non-smoking units built by year.
 I prefer the second plot as we are moreso able to see how the trend changes.

 ``` r
 # Explore the relationship between 2 variables in a plot.